mimiro-io/universal-data-api-specification/entity-graph-constraint-langauge.md

-# Entity Constraint Language
+# Entity Graph Constraint Language

-The Entity Constraint Language is a vocabulary for expressing constraints over instances of the Entity Data Model [1].
+The Entity Graph Constraint Language is a vocabulary for expressing constraints over instances of the Entity Graph Data Model [1].
 As well as the vocabulary there are validation semantics connected with each constraint class.

 # Bootstrapping